 Common Hide and Seek venues are:

-Your house/someone else's house.
-Common hiding places are under the bed, behind the curtains, behind furniture, inside wardrobes.
+- Your house/someone else's house.
+Common hiding places are: under the bed, behind the curtains, behind furniture or inside wardrobes.

 Take safety and the age and maturity of players into account.
 You don't want to hurt yourself.